herval/llm_router/README.md

 It can work entirely locally using [sentence_transformers](https://huggingface.co/sentence-transformers) (cheaper but less accurate) or using OpenAI's API.

+Important: results WILL vary between openai and the sbert/sentence-transformer model you pick.
+You'll need to experiment to find the best model for your use case, as well as adjusting the threshold for your needs.

 ## But why?
 This code was created as part of Clio AI (my most recent startup) - the idea then was to allow selecting the best "agent" to handle a certain conversation based on the semantics of what the user is saying, which allowed us to use "lesser" models like GPT-3.5 instead of GPT-4 to respond with the appropriate set of system prompt, function calls, etc. In some cases, it allows you to skip LLMs altogether, saving time and $$$.